Let us cover the final frontier of digitalization: M&A processes!

 Semantic analysis of available data of acquirer and target and then leverage the semantic data to navigate the data via assistive technologies, like automatic analysis of legal documents,

-assistive technologies like chatbots and digital assistants that help managers watch risks, ask the right questions and propose proper next steps,
+assistive technologies like chatbots, robotic process automation and digital assistants that help managers watch risks, ask the right questions and propose proper next steps,

 big data analytics: data rooms are a large data set, so why dig through it manually?,